Henry Adams: Relationship with Elizabeth Sherman Cameron

 Henry Adams initiated a correspondence with Lizzie on May 19, 1883, when she and her husband departed for Europe.
 That letter reflected his unhappiness with her departure and his longing for her return.
 It was the first of hundreds to follow for the next 35 years, recording a passionate yet unconsummated relationship.
 On December 7, 1884, one year before Clover's suicide, Henry Adams wrote to Lizzie, "I shall dedicate my next poem to you.
 I shall have you carved over the arch of my stone doorway.
 I shall publish your volume of extracts with your portrait on the title page.
 None of these methods can fully express the extent to which I am yours."

 Adams's wife, Clover, who had written a weekly letter to her father throughout her marriage except for the brief hiatus during her breakdown along the Nile, never mentioned concerns or suspicions about Henry's relationship with Lizzie.
 Nothing in the letters of her family or circle of friends indicates her distrust or unhappiness with her husband in this matter.
-Indeed, after her death, Henry found a letter from Clover to her sister Ellen which had not been posted.
+Indeed, after her death, Henry found a letter written by Clover to her sister Ellen which had not been mailed.
 The survival of this letter was assured by its contents which read, "If I had one single point of character or goodness, I would stand on that and grow back to life.
 Henry is more patient and loving than words can express—God might envy him—he bears and hopes and despairs hour after hour—Henry is beyond all words tenderer and better than all of you even."

 On Christmas Day 1885, Adams sent one of Clover's favorite pieces of jewelry to Cameron, requesting that she "sometimes wear it, to remind you of her."